Programs > Brochure

 Housing and Meals

 Students should have a passport before applying to the Madrid program.
 If you do not have a passport or if it has expired, please apply for one immediately.
-Passports should be valid six months after the program ends and have blank visa pages.
+Passports should be valid for at least six months after the program ends and have blank visa pages.

 Visa Warning: Passports must be surrendered as part of the visa application process.
 Since it may take up to 90 days to receive a visa and have your passport returned to you, participating in consecutive study abroad programs in different countries, particularly between summer and fall, may be problematic or impossible.